jaycapist/jaycapist.github.io/essays/acting-smart.md

  - Software Engineering
 ---

-SMART questions are essential not only for software engineers who want to solve problems.
-It is similarly applicable in other fields.
-Any field can communicate more efficiently and contribute to the collective knowledge of their field by acting SMART.
+SMART questions are essential for software engineers who want to solve problems.
+By acting SMART, anyone in any field can communicate more efficiently and contribute to the collective knowledge of their field.

 ## The Importance of Acting SMART

-As the title says, it is not solely about asking SMART questions but being SMART, which involves making your best effort to solve your issue before asking a question--among other things.
-If an issue still persists, then by formulating SMART questions, engineers demonstrate a commitment to problem-solving and respect for others' time and expertise.
-This essay explores why SMART questions are crucial.
-It examines how specific examples of questions fulfil or fail to meet the criteria for SMART questions and reflects on the insights gained from this evaluation.
+As the title says, it is not solely about asking SMART questions but being SMART, which involves making the best effort to solve an issue before asking a question--among other things.
+Engineers can demonstrate a commitment to problem-solving and respect for others' time and expertise by using SMART questions.

+In this essay, we will explore why SMART questions are crucial, examine the criteria for SMART questions, and reflect on the insights gained from this evaluation.

 ## Why

 First and foremost, SMART questions bring efficiency to problem-solving.
-They streamline the troubleshooting process by clearly defining the problem, outlining the steps already taken, and specifying the context.
-Clarity in questioning reduces redundant efforts and accelerates finding solutions, making the process more productive and effective.
+They streamline troubleshooting by defining the problem, outlining steps already taken, and specifying the context.
+Clarity when asking questions also reduces redundant efforts and accelerates finding solutions, making the process more productive and effective.

 Besides efficiency, learning from a situation is the best boon.
 By articulating problems clearly and documenting what has been attempted, engineers and others contribute to a learning process that benefits themselves and the community.
-This documentation helps in understanding common issues and their resolutions or lack thereof.
+The documentation helps in understanding common issues and their resolutions or lack thereof.
 Well-asked questions contribute to the knowledge base available to the broader community.
 They become reference points for others facing similar problems, thus creating a collaborative effort and gain.

-Others should also be taken into consideration when asking a question.
-Providing a well-structured question shows respect for the time and effort of those who might help.
-It ensures that responders do not have to dig through or wait for vague or incomplete information, leading to more focused and practical assistance.
+When asking a question, people who help should be taken into consideration.
+Providing a well-structured question shows respect for their time and effort.
+It also ensures that responders do not have to dig through or wait for vague or incomplete information, this leads to more focused and practical assistance.

 ## Analysis of Questions on StackOverflow